john-itcsolutions/cheirrs/README.md

 Choose your machine and `juju ssh <machine-number>`

+During the instructions, after upgrading pip but before installing tensorflow, you would be well advised to install testresources with:

+`pip install testresources`

+as the package is otherwise missing.

 Follow the above instructions carefully inside this virtual machine.
 Passthrough is natively enabled to the Accelerator GPU.

 Good luck! (see either https://statlearning.com/ (the Authors' own website) - or -  https://dokumen.pub/introduction-to-statistical-learning-7th-printingnbsped-9781461471370-9781461471387-2013936251.html -  download "An Introduction to Statistical Learning"; Gareth James et al.).